adityabhat-git/HackerRankProblems/Readme.md

-The main branch only contains this file.
+The branch contains the solution to minmaxSum problem of HackerRank